uscomics/Gold_Venus/README.md

 * Requires an Event System in the project.
 * Requires that some other component call its methods to get and process user input.
 This will probably be the PlayerController.

+== Known Bugs
+* Player falls over when stopped on stairs.